nicholasohjj/tp/docs/UserGuide.md

    - `unmark_assignment 3 as/Science CA2` : Marks the assignment under the student as incomplete
    - `delete_student 1`: Deletes the 1st student in the list.
    - `delete_lesson 1`: Deletes the 1st lesson in the list.
+   - `delete_assignment 1 as/CS2103T tP increment`: Deletes the assignment under the student in the list.
    - `clear`: Deletes all students.
    - `find_student Bernice`: Finds student containing Bernice.
    - `exit`: Exits the app.